Khon: Characters

 Khon roles are dictated by long-standing tradition.
 The principal characters are the heroes, the heroines, the ogres, and the monkeys.
 The monkeys are some of the most important roles in Khon.
 The best-known monkey characters in the story is the monkey warrior Hanuman.

 Modern Khon contains many elements from the lakhon nai and today, includes female performers playing female characters, formerly performed by men.
 While the ogre and monkey characters wear masks, most of the human characters do not.

+Khon language

+Khon language is the use of various dance and gesture movements by performers to convey their roles to the audience and to create enjoyment.
+In general, Khon language resembles everyday language, but it cannot be expressed through vocal tones.
+Instead, it employs bodily gestures and movements using the torso, hands, arms, legs, feet, shoulders, neck, face, and head to represent meaning.
+Some gestures in Khon can communicate meaning even more effectively than spoken words.
+For example, shaking the head is used to signify refusal.

 Performances

 Khon is based on the tales of the epic Ramakien (Thai adaptation of Indian Hindu epic Ramayana), as Thai literature and drama draws great inspiration from Indian arts and legend.
 Khon Ramakien originally could be performed by men only.
 Women performed only as angels and goddesses.
 Today women perform as monkeys and demons.
 In the past, Khon was performed only by the royal family, with the sons of the king performing as monkeys and demons.
 Thai Khon stresses realistic dance moves, especially the monkey, which focuses on beauty and fine monkey-like dancing postures.
 Khon training is begun at a very young age, so that the performer can become flexible enough to do back flips, especially by the Vanara (forest dwellers or monkey) character.